Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/security.rst

+:og:description: Detect Security Vulnerabilities by Generating Synthetic Tests (UI) - Generate adversarial test cases to detect security vulnerabilities in your LLM agents.
+Test for prompt injection, data leakage, and other security threats to protect your AI systems.

 =============================================================
 Detect Security Vulnerabilities by Generating Synthetic Tests
 =============================================================

 Generative AI agents are vulnerable to a wide range of security threats, many of which are difficult to anticipate in advance.
 Automated generation of adversarial test cases is essential for uncovering vulnerabilities—especially when you lack real-world attack data or malicious conversations to import.
 The main challenge is to create synthetic security tests that realistically simulate potential attacks and are tailored to the specific risks relevant to your domain, rather than relying on overly generic prompts.

+Giskard Hub solves this challenge by enabling **business users to directly generate synthetic security tests without requiring coding skills**.

 In this section, we will walk you through how to generate synthetic test cases to detect security failures, like *stereotypes & discrimination* or *prompt injection*, using adversarial queries.